A new characterization of the convergence factor of two-level methods: Introduction

 \section{Introduction}

-Multigrid is a typical multilevel iterative scheme, which has been proved to be a powerful solver (with linear or near-linear computational complexity) for a large class of linear systems that arise from discretized partial differential equations; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008}.
-The fundamental module of multigrid is a two-grid scheme, which combines two complementary error-reduction processes: a \textit{smoothing} (or \textit{relaxation}) process and a \textit{coarse-grid correction} process.
-The smoothing process is typically a simple iterative method such as the Jacobi and Gauss--Seidel iterations.
-Usually, it is efficient on high-frequency (i.e., oscillatory) error modes, while the low-frequency (i.e., smooth) part cannot be eliminated effectively.
-One way to capture the low-frequency error is to coarsen the underlying grid so that low-frequency modes on the initial fine-grid appear high-frequency on a coarser-grid.
-The low-frequency error will be further eliminated by a relaxation method on the coarse-grid.
-The resulting correction can be interpolated back to the fine-grid by an interpolation operator.
-Such a process is the so-called coarse-grid correction.
+Multilevel methods are among the most efficient numerical techniques for solving large-scale linear systems arising from the discretization of partial differential equations; see, e.g.,~\cite{Hackbusch1985,Briggs2000,Trottenberg2001,Vassilevski2008}.
+The foundation of multilevel methods is a two-level scheme, which consists of two complementary error-reduction processes: \textit{smoothing} (or \textit{local relaxation}) and \textit{coarse-level correction}.
+Usually, the smoothing process is a simple iterative method (e.g., the weighted Jacobi and Gauss--Seidel iterations), which is only effective at reducing high-frequency (or oscillatory) error in general.
+The remaining low-frequency (or smooth) error will be further reduced on a coarser level by the correction process.
+Satisfactory convergence can be achieved when the error-reduction processes complement each other very well.